Neil Greenberg

-Greenberg is the Royal College of Psychiatrists Lead for Trauma and the Military and was shortlisted for the Royal College of Psychiatrists, psychiatrist of the year 2015.
+Greenberg was the Royal College of Psychiatrists Lead for Trauma and the Military and was shortlisted for the Royal College of Psychiatrists, psychiatrist of the year 2015.
 The mental health team he led, which provided mental health support for the London Nightingale Hospital in 2020 during the Covid pandemic, won the Royal College of Psychiatrists Team of the Year (adult psychiatry) in 2021.

-He is also the immediate past Chair of the Royal College of Psychiatrists Special Interest Group in Occupational Psychiatry and had led on a mental health at work position statement for the World Psychiatric Association.